Freimann Hotel Building

 The Freimann Hotel Building (1896) is one of Green Bay's oldest continuing commercial establishments.
 It is located along the Fox River State Recreational Trail.
 The building is listed in the Wisconsin Historical Society Register. it is one of only a few remaining 19th century buildings in downtown Green Bay.

 History

 An earlier Friemann's Hotel was built in Green Bay in 1883, formally opening in October of that year.
 The successor building was constructed as a three-story hotel in 1896 by Michael Freimann.
 First called the O'Neil Hotel, and in 1898 renamed The New Freimann Hotel.
 Printed advertisements from the 1890s spoke of the good stabling afforded to guests at the Freimann Hotel with free bus service to the trains.
-The building was originally three stories, but in 1937 the name was changed to the Hoffman Hotel and the third floor was removed.
+The building was originally three stories, but in 1937 the name was changed to the Hofmann Hotel and the third floor was removed.

 Historical Changes

 The original second floor windows all have segmental arched openings and arched brick heads.
 Pilastered facade is original, but the first floor facing on South Washington Street has been totally altered.